emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Deep Reasoning
+#### Better Reasoning

-To get deep reasoning, try the following prompt on smart mode:
+To get better reasoning, try the following prompt on smart mode:

 `This requires deep reasoning; prioritize accuracy over speed and take your time`